Government & Politics

 It is particularly important that you have an enquiring mind, a desire to learn about how the political system works and its impact on you, the citizen.
 You will be encouraged to develop your skills in critical and analytical thinking, note making, research, oral and presentation skills, all of which will be essential to you whether you decide to go into Higher Education or into a career after A levels.

 We aim to offer a visit to Parliament at the end of Year 12, where you will have a tour of the Palace of Westminster and attend the Commons and/or Lords for Question Time.
-We have recently been to Washington DC and will be looking to organise this again this year.
+In recent years students have visited Washington DC and we are always looking at new opportunities for visits home and abroad.

 Where might it lead?